 “Uh oh.
 Do I need to come over?
 Give me an hour, and I’ll be there,” he said sympathetically, feeling she needed him more than just over the phone.

 “I have a better idea,” she exclaimed.
 “I have a picnic lunch on order.
 It shouldn’t go to waste.
 Can we go to the park?
 No need to sit at home when it’s a gorgeous day out.
 Who needs Mark Darcy anyway!”

 “That’s the spirit,” he said with a laugh.
 “I’ll pick you up shortly.”

-Tom left his vehicle in the car park, leaving them a half mile walk to the base of the hill.
-The weather was warm and dry, so he grabbed the basket and they started walking up the incline, towards the top.
+Tom left his vehicle in the car park, leaving them a half-mile walk to the hill’s base.
+The weather was warm and dry, so he grabbed the basket and they started walking up the incline towards the top.
 From Bridget’s purse flung over her shoulder, she heard her mobile mutedly ringing.
 Digging for and finding it, she flipped it open, seeing that it was Mark.
 “Yes?”, she answered.

 “Hi.
 Just seeing how you’re making out.
 Still mad at me?” his voice was all quiet solicitude, but she was having none of it.

 “I’m not mad, I’m hurt.
 If you didn’t want to go for a picnic, you could have just told me so.”
 Her voice had a sharpness to it.
 She was now breathing heavily from the uphill trek, causing Mark to ask with concern, “Bridget, where are you?
 You sound winded.”
 Just then, Tom turned around, whispering for her to keep up, as she was falling behind.

 “I’ll be right there,” she snapped.
 “Sorry, Mark.
 You were saying?”